ReneSorensen/VSTSTools/GitCopyDiff/overview.md

 * Git Copy Diff between 2 commits

 ## Git Copy Changed Files
-Finds diff between to commits and copies files that have been added/modified/renamed/moved to a specified folder with extension \Changed and \Deleted.
+Finds git-diff between to commits and copies files that have been added/modified/renamed/moved to a specified folder with extension \Changed.
+It also create one file in the folder \Deleted where remove command of all the files withc where remove from reposity.

+## Features
+Default behaviour is to use annoted tags (can be opted out).
-Folder structure can be flattened.
+The changed folder structure can be set to flattened.
+Can force tag.
+Can add tag message.
+Any directory can be specified as git source folder.

 ### Prerequisites